Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • larger than normal visitor numbers to your church, who may not be familiar with the site

-• prohibiting certain activities, for example, smoking
+• preventing certain activities, for example, smoking

 • identifying emergency escape routes (such as fire exit signs) or firefighting equipment

-• advising on the location of first-aid facilities
+• giving the location of first-aid facilities

 Remember that you should only use safety signs if there is a significant risk that can't be avoided or controlled in any other way.